 You said that accessibility wasn’t something you’d fully considered before you found out about the legislation.

-There was a realisation in the Trust that perhaps we hadn’t previously understood how to approach meeting our obligations.
+There was a realization in the Trust that perhaps we hadn’t previously understood how to approach meeting our obligations.
 We didn’t understand the technical details of the accessibility requirements and what was needed.

 It became pretty clear when we were made aware that we’d only really be scratching the surface of what compliance looks like.